pingcap/docs/sql-statements/sql-statement-restore.md

 Use `RATE_LIMIT` to limit the average download speed per TiKV node to reduce network bandwidth.

-Before restore is completed, `RESTORE` would perform a checksum against the data from the archive to verify correctness.
+Before the restore is completed, `RESTORE` would perform a checksum against the data in the backup files to verify correctness.

-Use `CHECKSUM` to disable the check if you are confident that this is unnecessary.
+You can use the `CHECKSUM` parameter to disable the check if you are confident that this verification is unnecessary.

 {{< copyable "sql" >}}